pwvivi/le-yolo/README.md

 # le-yolo
-The code for TVC 2025 paper "A Lightweight Enhanced YOLOv8 Algorithm for Detecting Small Objects in UAV Aerial Photography" This is an improved model based on YOLOv8 for target detection from the perspective of drones
+The code for TVC 2025 paper "A Lightweight Enhanced YOLOv8 Algorithm for Detecting Small Objects in UAV Aerial Photography".

+This is an improved model based on YOLOv8 for target detection from the perspective of drones

 ## CODE：